Religious Education Program 2022-2023

 Faith Formation Class Schedule Information

-One weekend Mass a month will be a family Mass with great upbeat music and a collation following.
+One weekend Mass a month will be a Family Mass with great upbeat music.
 This will be a wonderful time to get to know each other.
 This Mass is required for students and parents to attend.

 Wednesday Classes – Grades 1 - 8 3:30 p.m. – 5:00 p.m.
 (Parish Center)